Travel Guide Botswana: Savute

-Accommodation and activities
+Accommodation and activities in Savute

 In the Savute region guests will find various camps and lodges, which offer them wonderful safari experiences in the context of exciting activities.
 These amount primarily to classic morning and afternoon game drives to roam large areas of Savute and marvel at the abundance of wildlife.
 But Savute is also an exciting destination for those interested in culture.
 On the Gobabis Hill you can admire over 4000-year old rock paintings of the San, the native inhabitants of Botswana.
 Ultimately, the activities offered always depend on the accommodation.